 Dragon Medical Advisor overview

-Dragon Medical Advisor analyzes clinicians' documentation in real time and displays additional information to help make the documentation more complete and accurate.
-Information is displayed to the user via the Advisor window in Dragon Medical One.

-Note: Although clinicians access Dragon Medical Advisor via Dragon Medical One; a speech recognition license is not needed.
+Dragon Medical Advisoranalyzes clinicians' documentation in real time and displays additional information to help make the documentation more complete and accurate.
+Clinicians access Dragon Medical Advisor via Dragon Medical One; a speech recognition license is not needed.